bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_1/2_functions.md

 ```
 The above function will work both on integers and floating point numbers.
 But
 what will happen when we do ```inc("some string")```? we get a runtime error.
-In Javascript we will get hard to predict, crazy outputs.
+In Javascript we will get hard to predict, crazy outputs [read more](https://stackoverflow.com/questions/40848551/how-does-adding-string-with-integer-work-in-javascript).

 ## Polymorphism in Rust